 This model would slide a tiny bit on a smooth counter when the door was opened and closed — slightly less than a quarter of an inch.

 We compared the prowess of each product's defrost by weight settings in this metric, making up 20% of the overall score.
 The Panasonic NN-SU696S did fairly well, earning a 6 out of 10 for its showing at defrosting a muffin and ground turkey.
 We also compared and contrasted the other defrost settings available between models.

 The NN-SU696S did very well at defrosting the muffin, earning the second-highest score of the group, just behind the NN-SD745S.
 The muffin was heated throughout, with only the very bottom being on the cooler side.
 This model fared a little poorer when it came to defrosting the ground turkey.

 9.6 ounces of the ground turkey were completely defrosted, easily scraped off of the log.
 The remaining turkey was a little difficult to break apart, but still could be done without putting it back in the microwave.
 This model didn't completely cook any of the turkey, though there were a few very warm parts.
 This model only has an Auto Defrost setting, where you enter the weight and off it goes!

-The final metric of our review, Speed, made up 10% of the total score.
-We heated up 250 mL of water in each model for a constant time, and based scored off the induced temperature rise.
+For our last test, worth 10% of the total, we judged how quickly each product could heat up food.
+We heated up 250 mL of water in each model for a constant time, and scored off the induced temperature rise.
 The Panasonic NN-SU696S did exceptionally well, earning a 7 out of 10 and the highest score of the group.
 It raised the temperature of the water by 37°F, just narrowly beating out the 36°F caused by the Panasonic NN-SD745S.

 This model is not a great value, being relatively expensive for its performance.